Maui Travel Guide

 Molokini Snorkel Tour

-The Hawaiian islands were formed by volcanic activity and Maui has a few stunning geologic places to visit highlighting the region’s fiery history.
-The Molokini Crater off the southern coast of Maui is one of the most popular places to visit thanks to the chance to snorkel with Hawaiian Green Sea Turtles and Spinner Dolphins within the underwater crater.
+The Hawaiian islands were formed by volcanic activity.
+Maui has a few stunning geologic places to visit highlighting the region’s fiery history.
+The Molokini Crater off the southern coast of Maui is one of the most popular places to visit.
+It’s where you can snorkel with Hawaiian Green Sea Turtles and Spinner Dolphins within the underwater crater.
 Visibility in the water often exceeds a hundred feet so it’s easy to spot all manner of sea life while taking a Molokini Crater snorkel tour.
 Tours start at $199 per person, but you can get discounts when you book online ahead of time.
 The tour also includes a stop at La Perouse Bay with breakfast and lunch included in the ticket.

 Twin Falls Hike